-Failure to follow all safety precautions below could result in rotating components cutting and slashing technician which could result in death or serious injury.
-During installation, testing, servicing and troubleshooting of this product it may be necessary to work with live and exposed rotating components.
+During installation, testing, servicing and troubleshooting of this product it may be necessary to measure the speed of rotating components.
 Have a qualified or licensed service individual who has been properly trained in handling exposed rotating components, perform these tasks.
+Failure to follow all safety precautions when exposed to rotating components could result in death or serious injury.